 Some of the most interesting parts of a city are not easily discovered.
-It’s always fun to visit popular attractions, but it’s just as exciting to find out what’s hidden off the beaten track.
+It’s always fun to visit popular attractions, but it can be just as exciting to find out what’s hidden just off the beaten track.

-Here are 5 of Halifax’s LOCAL SECRETS that may surprise both tourists and locals alike:
+Read on to discover 5 LOCAL SECRETS from Halifax that may surprise both tourists and locals alike!

 1 – The Window of St. Paul’s Church